haakbe93/email-phishing-detection-add-in/README.md

 # Email phishing detection add-in application

-This repository contains files used in the development of an email phishing detection add-in application.
+This repository contains files used in the development of an email phishing detection application.
 The application was developed in Microsoft's Office Outlook add-in environment to be able to run on Outlook Live (www.outlook.com).

 ## Result